Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

 \subsubsection{Low-frequency case --- Sobolev training}

 This section focuses on the same problem as in \cref{sec:Lap2Dlow}.
 The aim here is to show that the network quality has a non-negligible impact on the results obtained with our method and that if the network is better, our results will be, too.
-To this end, we defined a new prior $u_\theta^\text{sob}$ by using the Sobolev training presented in \cref{sec:sobolev_training} , where the derivatives of the solution should be better approximated than by a standard training and compared it with the PINN prior $u_\theta$ defined in \cref{sec:Lap2Dlow}.
-We start by testing the error estimation in \cref{par:Lap2Dlowaug_error_estimations} with $k\in\{1,2,3\}$ polynomial order and evaluate the gains obtained in \cref{par:Lap2Dlowaug_gains} on the same sample of parameters as in \cref{sec:Lap2Dlow}.
+To this end, we defined a new prior $u_\theta^\text{sob}$ by using the Sobolev training presented in \cref{sec:sobolev_training}, where the derivatives of the solution should be better approximated than by a standard training and compared it with the PINN prior $u_\theta$ defined in \cref{sec:Lap2Dlow}.
+We start by testing the error estimation with $k\in\{1,2,3\}$ polynomial order and evaluate the gains obtained on the same sample of parameters as in \cref{sec:Lap2Dlow}.

-\paragraph*{Physics-informed training.} We deploy here a parametric PINN, denoted by $u_\theta^\text{sob}$, where we strongly impose the Dirichlet boundary conditions as in \cref{sec:Lap2Dlow}.
-The hyperparameters are defined in \cref{tab:paramtest1v7_2D}; we use the Adam optimizer and consider $N_\text{col}$ collocation points, uniformly chosen on $\Omega$.
+We deploy here \RBoth{a parametric PINN, denoted by $u_\theta^\text{sob}$, where we consider the residual loss $J_r$ and the Sobolev loss $J_\text{\rm sob}$, respectively defined in~\eqref{eq:residual_loss_parametric} and ~\eqref{eq:sobolev_loss}, whose integrals are both approximated by a Monte-Carlo method with $N_\text{col}=\num{6000}$ collocation points.
+We then solve the minimisation problem defined in~\eqref{eq:minimization_problem_sobolev} considering that the Dirichlet boundary conditions are strongly imposed as in \cref{sec:Lap2Dlow}.} The hyperparameters are defined in \cref{tab:paramtest1v7_2D}; we use the Adam optimizer.

-\begin{remark} Adding the Sobolev loss can make training more difficult, so we only consider 3000 epochs but a batch size of 2000.
-This means that for each epoch, the weights will be updated 3 times (because $N_\text{col}=6000$). \end{remark}
+\begin{rmrk} Adding the Sobolev loss can make training more difficult, so we only consider \num{3000} epochs but a batch size of \num{2000}.
+This means that for each epoch, the weights will be updated 3 times (because $N_\text{col}=\num{6000}$). \end{rmrk}

-We consider the residual loss $J_r$ defined in \cref{sec:Lap2Dlow} and the Sobolev loss $J_\text{sob}$ defined in \eqref{eq:sobolev_loss}, whose integrals are both approximated by a Monte-Carlo method.
-We then seek to solve the following minimisation problem

-\paragraph{Error estimates} \mbox{} \\
+\boldparagraph{Error estimates}